 26.6.3.1 General

+TGax editor: Change 26.6.3.1 as follows:

 ……

 A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU, unless the TXOP limit is greater than 0 for the AC that is used to gain access to the medium.
 The AC used to gain access to the medium is the primary AC (see 10.23.2.9 (TXOP limits)).
 If the TXOP limit of the primary AC is greater than 0, then the STA may aggregate QoS Data frames from one or more TIDs in the AMPDU under the following conditions: